andreafallas/primo-icons/README.md

 ## What’s included

-The set includes 28 rectangular icons bearing the letters A-Z and the symbols @ and &.
+The set includes 28 icons bearing the letters A-Z and the symbols @ and &.

-The icons are provided in a range of colours, and are available both PNG and SVG formats.
+Icons are provided in a range of colours, and are available in both PNG and SVG formats.

 Three sizes of PNG are included (60x80, 120x160 and 180x240 pixels).